libremfg/rhize-docs/content/reference/gql-types.md

 ## Scalar filters

-Every field that has a basic type can be used as a filter.
+Most objects have some fields that can be filters for a query or mutation.
 The filters that are available depend on the data type, but the behavior of the `String` filters corresponds closely to `DateTime` and `Int` filters.

 ### String filters